-- 1 Open a Sage 100 Contractor window, for example 4-2 Payable Invoices/Credits. - 2 On the toolbar, click the Print Records button. - 3 In the Report Printing window, click the Samples tab. - 4 In the reports list, click a report. - 5 The sample appears in the right pane.
+- 1. Open a Sage 100 Contractor window, for example 4-2 Payable Invoices/Credits. - 2.
+On the toolbar, click the Print Records button. - 3.
+In the Report Printing window, click the Samples tab. - 4.
+In the report list, click a report.

+The sample appears in the right pane.

-NOTE: Not all reports have a sample.
+Note: Not all reports have a sample.
 If there is no sample, a message appears: There is no example available for this report.